-Q: My board is a hot mess.
+Q: My Trello space is a right mess.
 How do I archive stuff that’s no longer relevant or that’s been closed off?

 The awesome thing with Trello is that it’s possible to archive a card, a list or an entire board.

-Another awesome thing about Trello is that archived cards, lists and boards don’t get deleted automatically.
+The other awesome thing about Trello is that archived cards, lists and boards don’t get deleted.
 You can leave them archived for as long as you like and retrieve them whenever you need them… Like when you want to duplicate an old board for a new project, so you don’t start from scratch.

 Archiving a card

 Option 1 – Have the board open, front of all cards showing.
 Find the card you want to archive.
 Hover your mouse on the top right hand corner of the card.
 A pencil / edit icon should appear.
 Click on it, and hit Archive.

 Option 2 – Have the card open, Look for the “Archive” button in the Actions section, Click.

 Option 3 – Have the card open, hit your “C” key.
 Done!